therootfolder/cpp-quick-reference/README.md

 // defines a string which is initialized with a substring of str5. string str6(str5, 2, 8);
+//this means str6 is sub-string of str5 starting from the index 2 through 8 elements.
 ```

 #### `string` operators